 OPHI works towards a world with zero poverty by:

-• Monitoring global multidimensional global poverty: OPHI publishes the annual global Multidimensional Poverty Index (MPI) with the United Nations Development Programme (UNDP) to monitor global poverty levels from a multidimensional perspective, highlight areas of progress and flag who is being left behind.
+- Monitoring global multidimensional poverty: OPHI publishes the annual global Multidimensional Poverty Index (MPI) with the United Nations Development Programme (UNDP) to monitor global poverty levels from a multidimensional perspective, highlight areas of progress and flag who is being left behind.

 The work of OPHI is grounded in the Capability Approach of Nobel Economist, Amartya Sen, which encourages a focus on empowering people to be free from the interlocking burdens impeding their quality of life.

-OPHI has been recognized for the impact of its work through the Queen’s Anniversary Prize in 2020 and the ESRC 'Celebrating Impact' prize in 2014.
-It was also recognized by an expert panel as among the top 20 of nearly 7,000 impact case studies submitted by researchers to the Research Excellence Framework (REF) in 2014.
+OPHI has been recognized in the UK for the impact of its work through the Queen’s Anniversary Prize in 2020 and the Economic and Social Research Council (ESRC) 'Celebrating Impact' prize in 2014.
+It was also recognized by an expert panel as among the top 20 of nearly 7,000 impact case studies submitted by researchers to the Research Excellence Framework (REF) of UK Universities in 2014.
 OPHI's Director, Professor Sabina Alkire, was voted one of the top 100 thinkers by Forbes magazine in 2010.